What's New

 "Safe, Reliable High-Speed Passenger Train."

-This measure would issue almost $10 billion in bonds to be used for a high-speed
+This measure will issue almost $10 billion in bonds to be used for a high-speed

 train service linking Southern California, the Sacramento/San Joaquin Valley,